 The shinning white edifice with peculiar architecture harmoniously blends Greek, Baroque and Neoclassical characteristics.

 Eight Ionic columns – with same proportions as Acropolis Temple – support a monumental peristyle with a triangular fronton.

 The fronton reminds of ancient Greek monument of Lysicrat in Athens (picturing Conquerors’ Urn).

 Two Neoclassical corner pavilions side the peristyle.

-Before wars, in this appealing garden you could walk on an alley watched over by sculptures of important local personalities…
+Before wars, in this appealing garden you could walk on an alley watched over by important local personalities sculptures…

 But, communists came and put them down !

 The fascinating story of the hidden giant remarkable fresco

 During Second World War, the bombings seriously affected Romanian Athenaeum.

 Behind the closed doors of glass and wood the magnificent concert hall has an equally impressive marble interior.

-Let your hand caress the Carrara marble while climbing up on one of the 4 Baroque spiral stairs.
+Let your hand caress Carrara marble while climbing up on one of the 4 Baroque spiral stairs.